Crown Prince Meets Jordanian Business Leaders Working In Technology In Washington, DC

-Washington, Sept.
-22 (Petra)-- His Royal Highness Crown Prince Al Hussein bin Abdullah II on Friday met in Washington, DC, with Jordanian business leaders specialised in various technological fields, including ICT.
+Crown Prince Hussein on Friday met in Washington, DC, with Jordanian business leaders specialised in various technological fields, including ICT.

 His Royal Highness' discussion with the business people covered topics of app development, start-ups, computer engineering, business development, information technology, artificial intelligence, network security, cybersecurity, and renewable energy.